Start performance testing now to avoid losing millions on Black Friday

 As mentioned, this is an obvious one, but testing your website and mobile app’s performance is critical.
 Load testing, in particular, must happen as online traffic surges are the main culprit when websites or mobile apps crash.
 This is down to a disparity between traffic levels and the capacity of your IT infrastructure.

-System requests made by your customer can be complex and demanding on an average day.
+System requests your customers make can be complex and demanding on an average day.
 But when online traffic peaks on Black Friday, demand can overshadow your processing capacity resources in minutes, if not seconds.

 Think of it like any regular store.
 If you have ten times the amount of shoppers than usual, your checkouts and cashiers would be totally overwhelmed.